avidale/dialogic/example/readme.md

 - `faq.py` shows how to create a simple Q&A bot with a text-based config `faq.yaml`.
 - `state.py` shows how you can create a custom dialog manager and track dialogue state (number of messages).
+- `form.py` shows how to configure a sequence of questions.

 The file `requirements.txt` describes the packages required to run the bot (only `tgalice` and `flask` in this example).